-Social Security is a critical source of income for many Americans in retirement; however, it is not likely to cover all of your expenses.
+Social Security is a critical source of income for many Americans in retirement.
+However, it’s not likely to cover all of your expenses.
 To make sure you have enough to live on, it’s a good idea to have other sources of retirement savings.

 Understanding Social Security